 The San Blas are a group of 365-378 islands (depending on who you ask) located in the Caribbean off the coast of Panama.
-Many of the San Blas are inhabited by their indigenous Indian tribe, the Kuna (or Cuna).
+Many of the San Blas are inhabited by their indigenous Indian tribe, the Kuna (or Cuna or Guna).
 The Kuna have been resisting changes to their culture since the Spanish first arrived over 500 years ago.
-They have actually done a pretty good job of maintaining their way of life.
+They have actually done a good job of maintaining their way of life.
 The San Blas province has its own government, and each island is run by a chief.
 Tourism is limited to only a few of the islands, and you must get permission from the chief before visiting any of the islands.
 Electricity and running water are not found in the outer islands.
 Even with these barriers, some of the Kuna have decided to share their world with outsiders and have set up small lodges for a few visitors at a time.

 When you visit the San Blas, you will see why they could become a popular destination.
 These pristine islands are picture-perfect tropical islands covered with white sand and coconut trees.
 Cruise ships transiting the Canal often stop at one of the larger northern San Blas islands near the entrance to the Canal at Colon to allow passengers to shop for the marvelous molas that are embroidered by the Kuna women.
 Other than cruise passengers visiting that island, travel to the other San Blas is limited to only a few visitors at a time.